MarvelousSoftware/marvelous-aurelia-docs/src/grid/general/selection/selection.md

 Sometimes there are situations when user would like to select rows.
-It is supported by MarvelousAureliaGrid.
+It is supported by `MarvelousAureliaGrid`.
 This demo shows how to use selection feature.